-King of Prussia Plaza and The Court together, one of the largest shopping malls on the east coast, are only a ten-minute drive.
-Valley Forge National Historical Park, a famous national shrine, is just north of the King of Prussia area.
+King of Prussia Plaza and The Court, one of the largest shopping malls on the east coast, is only a ten-minute drive.
+Valley Forge National Historical Park, a famous national landmark, is just north of the King of Prussia area.